-It’s a perfectly reasonable question, but it has a very simple answer.
-Wealthfront can save you significantly more money in taxes than the 0.25% a year you’ll pay us in advisory fees — up to eight times as much, in fact.
+It’s a perfectly reasonable question, and it has a very simple answer.
+Wealthfront can save you significantly more money in taxes than the 0.25% a year you’ll pay us in advisory fees — in fact up to 10 times as much1.
 There’s also the comfort of knowing that you can take a “set it and forget it” attitude towards your investment, confident that professionals will be looking after the routine housekeeping tasks that are crucial for any investing strategy.
 Even Vanguard’s management team has told me we offer a superior service for taxable accounts.

 Some investors prefer to manage their portfolios themselves, just like some people like to build their own furniture.
 If this describes you, then we’re not here to convert you.
 In fact, we give you our recommended portfolio allocation for free.
 You’re welcome to tweak it and implement it yourself, at Vanguard or anywhere else.

-Many of our customers, though, are attracted by simple convenience, not to mention up to approximately 2% of annual tax saving Wealthfront is capable of generating1.
+Many of our customers, though, are attracted by simple convenience, not to mention the significant annual tax saving Wealthfront is capable of generating.

 How does Wealthfront provide this extra value?
 Through three services we pioneered: dividend-based rebalancing, daily tax-loss harvesting and direct indexing.